 When McGwire’s and Sosa’s home run battle took place in 1998, everyone thought we’d all become Internet millionaires by the Millennium.
 McGwire hit 70 home runs; Sosa hit 66.
 Both players surpassed a season home run mark that had been reached only twice in the previous 71 years.

 But amid all the excitement, rumors emerged that many Major League players – including McGwire and Sosa – were using steroids.
-And the rumors escalated a few years later when Barry Bonds exceeded McGwire’s and Sosa’s accomplishments and started closing in on the record for career home runs held by Hank Aaron.
+And the rumors escalated in 2001 when Barry Bonds hit 73 home runs and started closing in on the record for career home runs held by Hank Aaron.

 MLB’s halfhearted effort to police steroids was undermined when the players’ union diluted attempts to monitor players.
 So the league hired former U.S. Senator George Mitchell to investigate steroid use.
 He filed his report in December 2007 – about the same time that some people were getting seriously worried about the proliferation of shoddy mortgages and the unheard-of escalation of housing prices.